Donald Trump fires US election security chief

 Mr Trump fired Christopher Krebs in a tweet on Tuesday (local time), saying his recent statement defending the security of the election was “highly inaccurate”.

-Mr Krebs had driven a campaign to counter rumors about voter fraud.
+Mr Krebs had driven a campaign to counter claims of voter fraud.

 Mr Biden won the national popular vote by more than 5.6 million votes, or 3.6 percentage points, with some ballots still being counted.
 In the state-by-state electoral college that determines the winner, Mr Biden has secured 306 votes to Mr Trump’s 232.

-In Michigan, where Mr Biden leads by more than 145,000 votes, two Republican members of the board of canvassers in the state’s largest county, Wayne, initially voted on Tuesday to stop the county certifying its results, citing slight inconsistencies in precinct totals in the majority-black city of Detroit.
+In Michigan, where Mr Biden leads by more than 145,000 votes, two Republican members of the board of canvassers in the state’s largest county, Wayne, initially voted on Tuesday to halt certification of its results, citing inconsistencies in precinct totals in the majority-black city of Detroit.

-But they reversed their decision after more than two hours of angry public comment, with the caveat the Michigan secretary of state conduct an audit of precinct tallies.
+But they reversed their decision after more than two hours of angry public comment, as long as the Michigan secretary of state audited precinct tallies.

 Trump supporters are also clinging to hope that recounts could reverse state results.

 Georgia is undertaking a manual recount on its own.
-In Wisconsin, the Trump campaign has until Wednesday to decide if it will pay the $US7.9 million ($A10.8 million) a recount would cost there.
+In Wisconsin, the Trump campaign has until Wednesday to decide if it will pay $US7.9 million ($A10.8 million) for a recount there.

-Mr Trump, who posted two misleading tweets about the security of the US election, said Mr Krebs’ termination was “effective immediately.”
+Mr Trump, who posted two misleading tweets about the security of the US election on Tuesday, said Mr Krebs’ termination was “effective immediately.”

 Tweet from @realDonaldTrump

-The firing of Mr Krebs, a Trump appointee and director of the Cybersecurity and Infrastructure Security Agency, comes as Mr Trump is refusing to recognise the victory of Democratic President-elect Joe Biden and removing high-level officials seen as insufficiently loyal.
+The firing of Mr Krebs, a Trump appointee and director of the Cybersecurity and Infrastructure Security Agency, is the latest in a series of high-level officials Mr Trump has sacked after deeming them insufficiently loyal.

-He fired Defense Secretary Mark Esper on November 9 in a broader shake-up that put Trump loyalists in senior Pentagon positions.
+He fired Defence Secretary Mark Esper on November 9 in a broader shake-up that put Trump loyalists in senior Pentagon positions.

 Mr Krebs, a former Microsoft executive, ran the agency, known as CISA, from its creation after Russian interference with the 2016 election through the November election.

-In response, Mr Krebs tweeted “Honored to serve.
+In response, Mr Krebs tweeted “Honoured to serve.
 We did it right.
 Defend Today, Secure Tomorrow.”

 Tweet from @C_C_Krebs